 A friend replied, “Although I could definitely do with less Escher-girls-esque proportions myself… this is still WAY cool!”
 When I asked her about “escher-girls”, she linked me to the eschergirls blog.
 (Sejic’s work is still really cool for the most part – you should check out his deviantart.
 He’s also a published comic book artist).

 The description for the blog reads: “This is a blog to archive and showcase the prevalence of certain ways women are depicted in illustrated pop media, specifically how women are posed, drawn, distorted, and sexualized out of context, often in ridiculous, impossible, or disturbing ways that sacrifice storytelling.”
-The blog accepts submissions of comics, advertisements, animated shows, manga and good discussion questions.
+The blog accepts submissions of comics, advertisements, animated shows, manga, video games, and good discussion questions.
 The image is presented, typically with pointers for at least one or two things (if not more) that are wrong with the image, and then discussion occurs.
-The site is exactly what it says: an archive, meant to compile evidence that demonstrates how poorly women are represented in comics and other media, as a case against people who say that oversexualization in comics/advertising is not a problem, or that it doesn’t happen.
+The site is exactly what it says: an archive, meant to compile evidence that demonstrates how poorly women are represented in media, as a case against people who say that oversexualization in comics/advertising is not a problem, or that it doesn’t happen.
 It’s also meant to start discussion with people and get people thinking and talking about the problem.
-This is not a small problem – a lot, if not most, of the artists referenced are big-name artists who cover many of the popular titles in companies like DC and Marvel.
+This is not a small problem; a lot, if not most, of the artists referenced are big-name artists who cover many of the popular titles in companies like DC and Marvel.

-Reasons presented for the bad art include “they’re tracing from porn magazines”, “they’ve never actually met a real woman”, “they don’t have practice drawing real people”, “they haven’t taken enough art classes”, “deadlines”, “they haven’t done enough research on x”, “the person who paid them asked for the pose for x, y, and z reasons”, “they have a misconception on what people want to see and what people will buy and what market they should be appealing to”, etc.
+Reasons presented for the bad art include “they’re tracing from porn magazines”, “they’ve never actually met/seen a real woman”, “they don’t have practice drawing real people”, “they haven’t taken enough art classes”, “deadlines”, “they haven’t done enough research on x”, “the person who paid them asked for the pose for x, y, and z reasons”, “they have a misconception on what people want to see and what people will buy and what market they should be appealing to”, etc.

 Not all the submissions are bad art.
 Redraws are also accepted.
 Redraws can involve people simply pointing out the many flaws in an image.
 They can also involve a “fix” of one or more aspects of the image, which can involve redrawing a portion of a character or redrawing an entire character, or redrawing the entire image.